Apple's $29 iPhone battery replacement offer is available right now -- but supplies are limited

 - Apple apologizes for slowing down iPhones, but we should actually be thanking them for doing it!

-Little fanfare has been made about the change, with Apple saying simple: "We expected to need more time to be ready, but we are happy to offer our customers the lower pricing right away."
+Little fanfare has been made about the change, with Apple saying simply: "We expected to need more time to be ready, but we are happy to offer our customers the lower pricing right away."

-As before, the company says that battery replacements costs have been reduced by $50, from $79 or $29, but warns that "initial supplies of some replacement batteries may be limited."
+As before, the company says that battery replacement costs have been reduced by $50, from $79 to $29, but warns that "initial supplies of some replacement batteries may be limited."

 You don’t need to do anything special to qualify for the discount.
 If you're interested in getting a cheap replacement battery -- and at $29, it's hard to refuse -- simply make an appointment at your nearest Genius Bar, or get in touch with Apple if you'd prefer to mail off your phone.